 If someone is found guilty of complete plagiarism, they have to face a severe punishment that can result in expulsion.
-Because the student is deliberately trying to deceive the teacher with this unethical and dishonest act.
+This is because the student is deliberately trying to deceive the teacher with this unethical and dishonest act.

 Sometimes students get assigned a paper that they have worked on in a previous academic year or a different class.
-In a situation like this, students submit the same paper in both classes or use portions of their previous works without the teacher's permission; this is called self plagiarism.
+In a situation like this, students submit the same paper in both classes.
+Or they use portions of their previous works without the teacher’s permission.
+This is called self-plagiarism.

 Even if it is your original work, you can't use it for two different classes without asking the teacher first or citing yourself.

-Mosaic plagiarism, also known as patchwork plagiarism, it requires a lot more effort than intentional plagiarism.
+Mosaic plagiarism is also known as patchwork plagiarism.
+It requires a lot more effort than intentional plagiarism.
 Here students go through different sources, mix them together, change a few words using their synonyms and come up with a new text.

-In this form of plagiarism, the original ideas of the work are kept intact and students replace a few words, then pass it off as their own.
-Although students try to paraphrase the text, but it still counts as plagiarism because they're stealing the original author's main idea and structure.
+In this form of plagiarism, the original ideas of the work are kept intact, and students replace a few words, then pass them off as their own.
+Although students try to paraphrase the text, it still counts as plagiarism because they’re stealing the original author’s main idea and structure.